-Over the last year the BGA has been increasing the amount of resources it puts into teaching.
+Over the last few years, we've been increasing the amount of resources we put into teaching.
 We have run a number of teaching events, and are running a number of "introductory" events to youngsters, generally through the "gifted and talented" programme.

-The list of teachers accredited (or part-accredited) under the scheme is not yet available.
+The teachers accredited (or part-accredited) under the scheme are:

 In addition to this list we also have a page describing some people providing teaching services.

 ** Disclosure and Barring Service : the Government process for checking official records to ensure there is no adverse information against prospective teachers of young people.